 Radioactive decay is energetically favored, thus it always produces heat.
 The amount of heat depends on the reaction and the amount of material.
 Heat and radiation are maximal at the start, and taper off exponentially.
 Return to our 64 pounds of I-131.
 A lot of atoms are decaying at the start, sending out high energy beta and gamma rays and producing heat.
 Eight hours later the radiation and heat production is cut in half, since half as many atoms are decaying.
 Eight hours later the energy is cut in half again, and so on.
 If there was a radioactive accident near you, it seems like you could hide in your home for a few days and all would be well, and in some ways that's true, but (A) your house is not air-tight, and (B) some radioactive elements remain hot for several years.
 This is the biggest long-term challenge to nuclear power, what to do with all that radioactive waste, that remains dangerous for 100,000 years.

-In one oversimplified paragraph, a nuclear reactor has, at its core, an unusual amount of radioactive material, gathered together in concentrations not found in nature.
-Atoms decay rapidly through a chain reaction, and produce a lot of heat.
-Heat can always be turned into electricity; we know how to do that whether the heat comes from burning coal, or natural gas, or the radioactive decay of uranium.
+In one oversimplified paragraph, a nuclear reactor has, at its core, an unusual amount of radioactive uranium, gathered together in concentrations not found in nature.
+Atoms fission through a chain reaction, wherein one atom splits and sends out particles which cause other nearby atoms to split.
+The resulting cascade produces heat, lots of heat.
+Heat can always be turned into electricity; we know how to do that whether the heat comes from burning coal, or natural gas, or the fission of unstable uranium atoms.
 On paper, the case for nuclear power is compelling, even before we had to worry about carbon emissions and global warming.
 One kilogram of uranium contains 3 million times as much energy as one kilogram of coal.
 That's not chump change!
 Traincars and traincars and traincars of coal can be replaced with a couple pounds of uranium.
 But the devil is in the details.
-The radioactive reaction is hard to control, and if it gets out of hand, the uranium melts, perhaps right through the cement floor of the power plant and down into the water table.
-This is where we get the word meltdown, which has come to mean a complete loss of emotional control, crying and sobbing, and believe me, I've had a few of those.
+The chain reaction is hard to control, and if it gets out of hand, the uranium melts, perhaps right through the cement floor of the power plant and down into the water table.
+This is where we get the word meltdown, which has also come to mean a complete loss of emotional control, crying and sobbing, and believe me, I've had a few of those.
 The other problem is the nuclear waste, after the uranium has released its energy.
 The byproducts remain radioactive for thousands of years, and we're still not sure what to do with them.
 Still, 3 million to 1 is a compelling ratio, as we try to chart our energy future.
 We've managed fire for half a million years, but we've never seen energy like this!
 It also explains why a nuclear bomb is a million times more powerful than a conventional bomb.
 That's the dark side of our species.

 NASA uses radioactivity to generate electricity on its deep space missions, outside the orbit of Mars, where the sun does not provide enough power.
 These are passive materials that simply decay; they are not nuclear reactors with chain reactions that must be controlled.
 The device is called a radioisotope thermoelectric generator, or RTG for short, and it is simplicity itself, with no moving parts.
 The isotope of choice is plutonium 238, with a half life of 87.7 years, longer than any of our space missions to date.
 Even after 87 years, the RTG is still generating half its power, and the mission could continue with a few instruments turned off.
 Voyagers I and II are approaching 50 years of service and are still transmitting scientific data back to earth.
 NASA must work hand in hand with the Department of Energy to maintain a steady supply of Pu-238.
 It is difficult to manufacture, even in small amounts.
 As of March 2015, a total of 35 kilograms (77 pounds) of Pu-238 was available for civil space use.